Jitesh-Yadav01/Project_X/README.md

 X.1

-🌌 Universe — Hackathon Website
+🌌 X.1 — Hackathon Website

-Universe is a modern, space-themed website built for hosting and managing hackathons.
+X.1 is a modern, space-themed website built for hosting and managing hackathons.
 It brings together participants, organizers, and judges under one interactive platform — with a sleek design inspired by the cosmos.

 🚀 Overview